bbossgroups/bboss-elasticsearch/docs/quickstart.md

         </dependency>
 ```

-If it's a spring boot project, you can replace the Maven coordinate above with the following Maven coordinate:
+Second if it's a spring boot project, and add the following to pom.xml:

 ```xml
         <dependency>